kragen/derctuo/markdown/multimeter-metrology.md

-and the measurement of its E–I relationship at different frequencies to obtain a precise standard for the ohm; but he describes the Wenner method, which seems to be some kind of differential measurement that I don't fully understand, getting a ±5 ppm precision.
-He also mentions using the rotation of a magnet in a coil, or a coil in the earth's magnetic field.
+and the measurement of its E–I relationship at different frequencies to obtain a precise standard for the ohm; but he describes the Wenner method, which seems to be some kind of differential measurement that I don’t fully understand, getting a ±5 ppm precision.
+He also mentions using the rotation of a magnet in a coil, or a coil in the earth’s magnetic field.
 (The quantized Hall effect is the modern absolute standard since 1990.)

 He says that using computable capacitors
 (like my microscopic thought experiment above) to check the ohm measure is
-"less involved" and "may be used [text lost] an annual basis" to check resistance standards against absolute units in preference to the inductive approach.
+“less involved” and “may be used [text lost] an annual basis” to check resistance standards against absolute units in preference to the inductive approach.
 (He also says they normally used 1-pF computable capacitors rather than the 88000-pF jobby I used above for calculations.)
-"Thompson-Lampard theorem" seems to be the key term here.
+“Thompson-Lampard theorem” seems to be the key term here.

-Given the possibility of measuring a computable inductor or computable capacitor with a microcontroller, I'd think that it would be easier to do the measurements in the time domain rather than the frequency domain.
+Given the possibility of measuring a computable inductor or computable capacitor with a microcontroller, I’d think that it would be easier to do the measurements in the time domain rather than the frequency domain.